Article Qualities Revisited

 As mentioned a bit earlier, the articles we dig tend to be of the following kinds:

-Well-developed ideas related to higher mathematics, with high readability being
+Well-developed ideas related to higher mathematics, with high readability being a definite plus.

 Refreshing insights wrapped in a standalone package.
 Both deep and comprehensive.